folkenrothk/composition/Writing/Chomping/proposal-v2.md

 Intro more of the digital curation here >> curation developing over time and digital being new and un standardized (subject to curators application of agreed standards) very unique for other spaces >> what is currently happening as digital curation> into current best practices

+Long-term data preservation has been a growing topic of interest throughout the many disciplines.
+From natural sciences to social sciences to humanities, data is a vital part of the research and work associated with these fields.
+Curation has been a common type of long-term preservation for items, physical or digital, experiencing some new changes and innovation as technology and needs evolve with time.
+While traditional analog and digital methods are still being utilized, hybrid curation has been the approach to achieve a harmony between the two and reach the broadest audiences.

 ```

+Before being able to start into collecting information on the Indonesian bis pole sculpture, the methodology of digital curation as the umbrella term that it is needed to be understood first.
+As this dissemination of information has become more digital and applied to the fields of the humanities, new disciplines have emerged, even explicitly called digital humanities.
+Curation, specifically digital or hybrid, is often seen as a methodology and then own discipline emerging from digital humanities or informatics.
+This background information guided a larger search for literature on the matter.

+Due to the very interdisciplinary nature of the field, Allegheny College's Pelletier AggreGator was chosen to conduct the search.
+The keywords entered were "long term data preservation AND hybrid curation AND digital humanities AND (informatics OR anthropology)" to reach the desired articles that featured ethics, anthropology and computer science discourse.
+This also gives perspective to how digital interacts with analog and traditional practices for those sources that address hybrid methodology.
+Finally, the filter of "scholarly and peer reviewed" as well as the limit to publications in the last ten years narrowed the search to 74 articles that were combed through to conduct this literature review.
+Most of these sources addressed the method as digital curation, solidifying my focus only on digital curation.
+With these available sources, I hope to determine the distinguishing characteristics of digital curation as a process of archiving and long-term data preservation from the perspective of digital humanists to capture the interdisciplinary conversation.